-Your account will be managed online and can be accessed directly here right inside your default web browser.
+Your account is managed online and can be accessed through the CyberGhost Account Management page directly from your preferred web browser.

 - Expires: End date of the current subscription.

 - Active devices:Number of registered devices connected to this account.